implico/frontend-starter/README.md

 ##### Application: submodules

-To split functional code within modules, the following structure is proposed (example for layout module):
+To split functional code inside modules, the following structure is proposed (example for layout module):

 ```javascript